sumanta2/djangoTelusko/mysite/ReadMe.txt

 inbuilt theme used by telusko download from following url https://github.com/sahaib9747/TeluskoTutorial-TravelloTheme

-copy manage.py file from mysite folder to DJANGOTELUSKO folder and then run python manage.py sartapp travello in DJANGOTELUSKO directory to create a new propject inside DJANGOTELUSKO directory
+copy manage.py file from mysite folder to DJANGOTELUSKO folder and then run python manage.py startapp travello in DJANGOTELUSKO directory to create a new project inside DJANGOTELUSKO directory

 required pip package::